lamont/Euchre-ruby/README.md

-Implementing euchre bots in ruby, structure should be original but I'll crib algorithms from the cpp euchre project on github.
+Implementing a euchre simulator in ruby

-might as well do it as OO as possible,
+The structure should be original but plan to crib some algorithms from the cpp euchre project on github.

 a Game is made of 4 Players, each of whom have a Hand of Cards from the Deck.